rye/motion-planning/README.md

 We also added a `Vec3d(V, V, V)` tuple struct and a couple of other things that are all transparently supported.

+### What the Heck is a Quintic Hermite spline?

+Say you have a robot.
+The robot drives around in paths that you specify, but you want to plan the paths so that the robot hits a certain set of key positions at certain velocities, accelerations, etc.; but you want your robot to last as long as possible, so you don't want to thrash it around.

+Since acceleration, velocity, and position are values in motion planning that would ideally be smoothly controlled, and since the output of a position or velocity equation with a time-parameter is controlled by a total of six of these vector parameters, we calculate the outputs of a six-term (degree 5) polynomial.
+There are plenty of other ways to do this, one of the favorites being B&eacute;zier curves.

+Quintic refers to the degree of our resulting polynomial&mdash;for position calculations we use a degree-5 polynomial, for velocity degree-4, etc.&mdash;
+and Hermite polynomials were developed by Charles Hermite.

 ## Road Map

 - [ ] Make more types like `Vec3d`.